arduino/docs-content/content/hardware/08.mega/boards/giga-r1-wifi/tutorials/giga-dual-core/giga-dual-core.md

   }
 ```

-The pros of using this approach is that you can write all code in a single file, therefor, revisioning code, as well as the provisioning is easier to manage.
+The pros of using this approach is that you can write all code in a single file, therefore, revisioning code, as well as the provisioning is easier to manage.

 The cons of using this approach is that you will run out of program memory faster.
 You will also upload code to the cores that will never execute (the M7 code will not execute on M4 and vice versa).